 The attribute 'speed' was always dominated by the other attributes for 6 out of the 10 RUs responding to the survey.
-In part, this result can be explained by the presence of a certain number of "short" trains, i.e. trains covering distances of less than 100 km, with respect to which an increase in speed leads to moderate reductions in journey times, as well as a lack of interest on the part of demand for premium services based precisely on the speed of the service rendered.
+In part, this result can be explained by the presence of a certain number of "short" trains, i.e. trains covering distances of less than 100 km, with respect to which an increase in speed leads to moderate reductions in journey times, as well as a lack of interest on the part of demand for premium services based precisely on the speed of the service rendered, as demonstrated by the suspension in 2022 of the freight services that Mercitalia Rail previously developed on the HS/HC network.